 Although each Tweedsmuir book follows a basic model for what type of information to include, and how to organize it, they each have their own style.
 While some volumes have hand-made or decorated covers, and typewritten entries, others have more plain covers, or are handwritten.
 Some are like photo albums, full of photographs and mementos, while others contain more newspaper articles and still others have many stories and first-hand accounts of events and happenings.
 Despite these differences, they all contain a wealth of information covering church, school and property histories, as well as branch contributions, community events, local war efforts, biographies of important people and more.

 Operating under the motto “For Home and Country,” the many branches of the Women’s Institute have been serving Grey County for more than 120 years.
 The first branch established in Grey County was the Kemble Women’s Institute.
 Organized just six months after the charter branch at Stoney Creek in 1897, it was the third branch established in the world.
-Over the years, 101 branches have come into and out of existence, with only 9 remaining active today.
+Over the years, 101 branches have come into and out of existence, with 8 remaining active today, often with amalgamations.

 The Women’s Institute was founded by Adelaide Hoodless to fill the need of educating rural women in matters of homemaking and child care, but before long, their mandate spread to include the betterment of life in rural communities, and indeed, the world at large.
 Though not always credited, the Women’s Institutes of Grey County have been paramount to many developments and causes.
 Too numerous to list them all, some significant contributions include: establishing home economics and music classes in public schools, financing and putting up street signs, assisting with 4-H clubs, helping to establish the County of Grey - Owen Sound Museum and the Grey County Archives (now amalgamated at Grey Roots Museum & Archives), donating funds and materials to hospitals, Children’s Aid, schools and libraries, and holding fundraisers, bake sales, bazaars, teas and auctions.